EOFY Offer: 90% off your plan for your first 3 months

 Key terms explained:

-• Salvage value: Estimated resale or scrap value when the asset is no longer useful
+• Salvage value: The estimated resale or scrap value when the asset is no longer useful

-• Useful life: Expected years the asset will function before becoming obsolete.
-To maintain accuracy, Australian Accounting Standards require that an asset's useful life and its residual value be reviewed at least annually.
+To maintain accuracy, Australian Accounting Standards require you to review an asset's useful life and residual value at least annually, specifically at each financial year-end.

 For example, an asset with a short useful life spreads depreciation over fewer years, resulting in a higher annual depreciation expense.